NIVANorge/Mobius/README.md

 ### Getting INCAView

 INCAView code is located in its own GitHub repository [here](https://github.com/Lecheps/INCAView).
 For now, we recommend you email us ([magnus.norling@niva.no]) to get a pre-compiled version of INCAView.
 If you want to compile it yourself feel free, you need to install QtCreator and also get some libssh-related .dlls.

-**We are currently working on a new GUI, which will hopefully be ready pretty soon.
-Once this is available we will find a more reliable way of distributing it**

 ### Creating INCAView compatible .exes